 We may from time to time raise additional capital through the sale of equity or convertible securities.
 If we issue additional shares of common stock at a discount from the current trading price of our common stock, our stockholders would experience immediate dilution upon the purchase of any shares of our common stock sold at such discount.
 In addition, as opportunities present themselves, we may enter into financing or similar arrangements in the future, including the issuance of debt securities, preferred stock or common stock.
-In November 2020, our registration statement on Form S-3 (File No. 333-249863) was declared effective by the SEC, pursuant to which we may offer debt securities, preferred stock, common stock and certain other securities from time to time, up to a maximum aggregate amount of \$400,000,000.
-On December 11, 2020, pursuant to the Form S-3 that was filed, we completed a public offering of 1,221,224 shares of our common stock, which included the exercise of the underwriters' option to purchase 333,333 shares in full, and pre-funded warrants to purchase an additional 1,334,332 shares of common stock for aggregate gross proceeds of \$230.0 million.
+On December 11, 2020, pursuant to our registration statement on Form S-3 (File No. 333-249863), we completed a public offering of 1,221,224 shares of our common stock, which included the exercise of the underwriters' option to purchase 333,333 shares in full, and pre-funded warrants to purchase an additional 1,334,332 shares of common stock for aggregate gross proceeds of \$230.0 million.
 After deducting underwriting discounts and commissions and offering costs paid or payable by us of approximately \$14.6 million, the aggregate net proceeds from our 2020 Public Offering were approximately \$215.4 million.
-Additionally, in August 2021, we plan to file with the SEC a new shelf registration statement on Form S-3, pursuant to which we may offer debt securities, preferred stock, non-voting common stock and certain other securities from time to time up to a maximum aggregate amount of \$400,000,000.
+Additionally, in August 2021, our new shelf registration statement on Form S-3 (File No. 333-258644) was declared effective by the SEC, pursuant to which we may offer debt securities, preferred stock, common stock, non-voting common stock and certain other securities from time to time up to a maximum aggregate amount of \$400,000,000.